-FPA144 is an anti-FGF receptor 2b (FGFR2b) humanized monoclonal antibody in clinical development as a targeted immune therapy for tumors that over-express FGFR2b, as determined by a proprietary immunohistochemistry (IHC) diagnostic assay.
-FGFR2 gene amplification (as identified by FISH) is found in a number of tumors, including in approximately 5% of gastric cancer patients, and is associated with poor prognosis.
+FPA144 is an anti-FGF receptor 2b (FGFR2b) humanized monoclonal antibody in clinical development as a targeted immune therapy for tumors that over-express FGFR2b.
+We estimate approximately 10% of gastric cancer patients have tumors that overexpress the FGFR2b protein, which is associated with poor prognosis.

 FPA144 is designed to block tumor growth through two distinct mechanisms:

 - First, it binds specifically to FGFR2b and prevents the binding of certain fibroblast growth factors that promote tumor growth.

 - Second, it has been engineered to drive immune-based killing of tumor cells by antibody-dependent cell-mediated cytotoxicity (ADCC) through the recruitment of natural killer (NK) cells.

 Preclinical studies have shown that FPA144 is highly effective in blocking the growth of gastric cancers that produce abnormally high levels of FGFR2b.
 Preclinical studies in models of gastric cancer have also shown that FPA144 has additive activity in combination with chemotherapy.

 In May 2017, we announced updated data from the ongoing Phase 1 trial in FPA144 in an abstract submitted to the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting.